 - Identify potential employees who need an H-1B visa, particularly those with expiring F-1 OPT employment authorization.

 - Gather the necessary data required such as the federal employer identification number (FEIN) for your company, the employee's passport information, detailed job description, and the employee's degree certificates.
 If you have multiple entities, be sure to register the company that will actually employ and pay the employee.

 - Determine whether the employee is eligible for the master's cap or bachelor's cap.
 Note that master's degrees awarded by for-profit U.S. universities generally do not qualify for the master's cap.

 - Calendar the deadline for registration and don't miss it!

-If your registration is not selected, consult with an immigration attorney to determine whether other viable options are available to legally hire the employee.
+If your H-1B cap registration is not selected, consult with an immigration attorney to determine whether other viable work visa options are available to legally hire the employee.
 Work visas have very specific requirements so an immigration attorney will evaluate your company and your employee's eligibility for these visas.

 This article is intended to help you understand immigration basics, is offered only as general information and education, and is not legal advice or legal opinion about your specific circumstances.
 You should not act or rely upon the information in this article without seeking the advice of an immigration attorney.

 For a comprehensive evaluation of your immigration options, you are invited to call us at 214-494-8033, or complete our contact form below.